 - A workday is a consecutive 24-hour period beginning at the same time each calendar day, but it may begin at any time of day.

-If a wage determination lists an electrician’s hourly rate as $22 and their fringe rate as $5 per hour, their total prevailing rate per hour would be $27 for all straight-time hours worked under that work classification.
-Overtime would be calculated for any hour over 40 within the workweek and the fringe hourly rate would not be used in this calculation.
+If a wage determination specifies an electrician’s hourly rate as $22 and their fringe rate as $5 per hour, then their total prevailing rate per hour for all straight-time hours worked under that work classification is $27.
+Calculate overtime for any hour exceeding 40 within the workweek, and do not incorporate the fringe hourly rate in this calculation.

 Let’s look at how that would work out for 44 hours in a workweek: